 For that reason, you can safely assume that any version of CarPlay you find today will require connecting to the system with a Lightning cable.
-There are two exceptions, however:
+There are some exceptions, however:

-In the case of aftermarket units, wireless CarPlay isn’t necessarily more expensive either so it’s worth your consideration if you’re buying a new system today.
+In the case of aftermarket units, wireless CarPlay isn’t necessarily more expensive either.
+You can find models for under $500.
+It’s absolutely worth your consideration if you’re buying a new system today.

 As for installation, it can be a do-it-yourself job if you have experience changing car stereos, but you can usually pay $100-$500 in parts and service to have CarPlay screens installed properly.
 Prices often depend on the complexity of the install job, so shop around local businesses to know for sure.